 The four turret trim pieces at the roof line above the front doors are badly deteriorated; portions are missing, cracked, broken, or crudely covered with sheet metal.
 Rain and melting snow have leaked into and behind the trim causing further separation and deterioration.
 The turrets and surrounding trim pieces are in danger of becoming detached from the building and falling to the sidewalk!
 The turrets and surrounding trim need to be reconstructed and firmly attached to the building.

-Trim and Molding Damage
+Turret and Molding Damage

 Many of the decorative trim and molding pieces above the south-facing second story windows are crushed, leaking, sagging, and separating from the building.
 They have been forced away from the building by rain, snow, freezing & thawing over the years.
 For one hundred years the bird nesting material packed into the cracks has retained moisture and added to the problem.
 Any of these trim pieces could fall to the sidewalk at any moment.
 The trim must be removed from the building, repaired and replaced as needed, painted, and reattached firmly to the building and sealed.